brianhigh/envh543/ex0618prob2d.md

 ### Define variables

+1. Define the deterministic factors from the microbial exposure example.
+2. Define the _seed_ used for random sampling to enable reproducible results.
+   This variable will be used later to set the seed using the `set.seed()` function before random sampling.
-Define the deterministic factors from the microbial exposure example.
-Set the _seed_ used for random sampling to enable reproducible results.
-Define the number of random samples to be drawn from probability distrubutions in the two dimensions (variability and uncertainty) of the simulation.
+3. Define the number of random samples to be drawn from probability distrubutions in the two dimensions (variability and uncertainty) of the simulation.

 ```r